 Chenin Blanc in France and South Africa

 What happened to France’s variety in the 1970s?
-The vines were cleared in the Loire Valley, where the grape, also known as Pineau de la Loire, favored Cabernet Franc, Gamay, and Sauvignon Blanc.
-Or they were simply ignored entirely.
+The vines were cleared in the Loire Valley, to make room for other grape varieties including Cabernet Franc, Gamay, and Sauvignon Blanc.

 However, interest in sweet wines resurfaced only a decade later, as did plantings.
 A combination of ideal weather conditions and the desire for an alternative to Bordeaux’s coveted Sauternes wines resulted in a resurgence in the Loire Valley, particularly in its star grape, Chenin Blanc.

-Things began to change in the 1990s because there were some Chenin Blanc aficionados among the winemakers.
-They were able to re-establish their respect for the grape variety by discovering old vines and winemaking techniques to improve the quality of South African vines.
+Things began to change in the 1990s.
+A few winemakers with an interest in Chenin Blanc began to champion the grape variety.
+They were able to re-establish respect for the grape variety by discovering old vines and winemaking techniques to improve the quality of South African Chenin Blanc.
 Since then, the process has been unstoppable.

 As a result, the grape is becoming increasingly popular in the Cape.
-The figures also show that in South Africa, 18,200 hectares planted in 2012.
-However, France and California had only 10,000 and 2,923 hectares, respectively.
+The figures show that in South Africa there were 18,200 hectares of Chenin Blanc in 2012.
+France and California had only 10,000 and 2,923 hectares, respectively.